 To enter your data into eBird:

-- Use the 'search' option at the top of the map to find a more specific location.
+- On the map that opens, use the 'search' option at the top of the map to find a more specific location.
 You can type your address in here to zoom in on your house, or you can enter coordinates from a GPS, and you can even search for other landmarks of interest.
 You can also just use the controls on the map to pan, and zoom in or out.
-To quickly zoom in on an area hold your shift key down and then draw a box on the map with your mouse.
+To quickly zoom in on an area hold your shift key down and then draw a box on the map with your cursor.

 - The next step is a way for you to tell us 'How' you went birding.
 In other words, were you walking a trail, sitting in one place, etc. Most birders are performing some kind of 'traveling count'; in many cases very short ones.
-A walk around the block in your neighborhood is a 'traveling count' of .5 miles.
+A walk around the block in your neighborhood could be a 'traveling count' of .5 miles.
 Also pay attention to duration, i.e., the time you spent birding in the field.
-These things matter for analysis.
-There is a big difference between covering 10 miles in 10 hours and seeing 10 Black-capped Chickadees, than there is in covering 1 mile in 1 hour and seeing 10!
+These things matter for analysis – the importance of the details of distance and time cannot be overstated.
+There is a big difference between covering 10 miles in 10 hours and seeing 10 Black-capped Chickadees, or covering 1 mile in 1 hour and seeing 10!
 This information helps us analyze your data, and it really adds value to your observations.
 More information about protocols and how to make your checklists more meaningful can be found here: http://help.ebird.org/customer/portal/articles/974012-how-to-make-your-checklists-more-valuable

 - At the bottom right there is a very important question: "Are you submitting a complete checklist of the birds you were able to identify?".
 We want to find out whether you are reporting all the birds you were able to identify to the best of your ability.
 Answer "Yes" to this question when you record every species present that you found; not just the highlights.
 We realize that all birds are not identifiable and user abilities vary.
 You should always answer 'Yes' to this question unless you are purposefully excluding some species (e.g., European Starlings) from your checklist.
 You do not need to count all the individuals present to answer 'Yes' to this question (you can enter 'x' for species you observed but did not count).
 Please do try to report all species; it improves our ability to analyze your data.
 More discussion about this information is here: http://ebird.org/content/ebird/news/are-you-reporting-all-species-heres-why-its-important.